 Biology, Developmental Biology, Genetics, Ecology & Environmental Biology, Immunology & Vaccinology, Microbiology, Molecular Biology, Neurosciences, Plant Developmental Biology, Protein Engineering, Reproductive Biology, Signal Transduction, and Structural Biology, and use diverse experimental model systems, including human, mouse, fish, fruit fly, worm, plant, yeast, bacteria, and cell/tissue culture.
 The Division of Biological Sciences is committed to excellence in research and addressing crucial issues of human suffering involving tuberculosis, malaria, diarrhoeal diseases, and disorders of various kinds.
 In addition, there is a significant emphasis on the areas of collective research such as, Infectious Diseases, Drug and Molecular Design, Gene Targetting, Genetic Disorders and Genetic Diversity.

-What after a BS in Biology?
-The undergraduate programme at the Institute benefits from these broad research areas and the extensive course curriculum.
+What after a Bachelor of Science (Research) Programme in Biology?
+The Bachelor of Science (Research) Programme at the Institute benefits from these broad research areas and the extensive course curriculum.
 The students have opportunities to carry out a research project to help them experience excitements of research in Biology.
 A wholesome training prepares the Biology graduates for exhilarating careers in the academia and industry.

 To know more details about the curriculum and content of the courses, click here.